DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 computers).
 One woman at Imangara said she only allowed non-household/family members to use her computer in exceptional
-circumstances: for example, when people needed to contact relatives about arranging funerals, and had run out of money for a phone card, she would allow them to contact relatives via Facebook on her computer.
+circumstances: for example, when people needed to contact relatives about arranging funerals and had run out of money for a phone card, she would allow them to contact relatives via Facebook on her computer.
 A woman from Mungalawurru told us that some residents from other households had asked her if she could leave the computer cabinet open